Orientation

-Amager Strandpark parkrun takes place at Amager Strandpark; a waterfront park overlooking the Oresund Strait three miles from the centre of Copenhagen.
-The start is close to Oresund Metro Station.
-We stayed at SleepCPH which was a 20 minute walk from the start.
-There is parking on Amager Stranvej, but nobody drives in Copenhagen.
+Amager Strandpark parkrun takes place at 9 am on Saturdays at Amager Strandpark; a waterfront park overlooking the Øresund Strait three miles from the centre of Copenhagen.

 Course

 The park is partly on the mainland and partly on an island, connected by a series of bridges across a lagoon.
 You start on the pier on the far north east point of the island and run in a rectangle across a bridge, along the prom, across another bridge and along the island.
-You then repeat the route in reverse.
+You then turn and repeat the route in reverse.

 Terrain